Pretotype: How Your Business Stays Innovative

 By making the product or service “real”, your team will face questions that may never have been asked, resulting in more alternatives which will lead to better answers.
 It is important to recognize that the early stages of development are generative with a focus on “alternatives” or many potential answers, not THE answer.
 This is a phase of testing hypotheses and exploration, not a final destination.
 The pretotype is a starting point for initial reactions, and should not be taken personally, so it is equally important not to get vested in your pretotype.
 This subtle but important distinction prevents an individual or team members from framing the outcome of initial efforts as “failures” if the feedback provided is negative.
 Market responses should be considered “neutral data” that perpetuates the process forward towards greater progress.

-During the process, you need to consider many of the concepts that the traditional business plan addresses, such as: what is the problem you’re solving, who you are solving it for, how will the product create value for the user and how they will apply it (what job your product would fill – which is often different than its intended use).
+During the process, you need to consider many of the concepts that the traditional business plan addresses, such as: what is the problem you’re solving, who you are solving it for, how will the product create value for the user, and how they will apply it (what job your product would fill – which is often different than its intended use).

 This step is really critical because you gain clarity during the stages of its development.
 For a pretotype to be effective, you have to build out a set of interactions that help tell the story of your product/service in a linear, narrative fashion.
-Context in this case is as important as content.
+The context in this case is as important as content.
 Think of it as a storyboard for how the product/service works.

 - What is the event – moment of truth between awareness and approach?